yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

         - Paste this value in the SSH public key textbox of the blade.

-    -   **Login with Azure Active Directory**: Leave disabled
+    -   **Login with Azure Active Directory**: Leave disabled.

-    -   **Subscription**: Choose the same subscription you are using for all your work
+    -   **Subscription**: Choose the same subscription you are using for all your work.

-    -   **Resource group**: Choose Use existing and select the resource group you created previously
+    -   **Resource group**: Choose Use existing and select the resource group you created previously.

-    -   **Location**: Choose the same region that you did before
+    -   **Location**: Choose the same region that you did before.

-    -   Select **OK** to complete the Basics blade
+    -   Select **OK** to complete the Basics blade.

     ![In the Basics blade, the values listed above appear in the corresponding boxes.
 The public key that you copied is pasted in the SSH public key box.](media/b4-image21.png)

-4. From the Size blade search for "D2S_v3" and **Select**
+4. From the Size blade search for "D2S_v3" and **Select**.

     !["D2S_v3" is entered in the Search box.
 There is one result shown and it is selected.](media/b4-image22.png)

-5. From the Settings blade, accept the default values for most settings and select "SSH (22)" as a public inbound port, then select **OK**
+5. From the Settings blade, accept the default values for most settings and select "SSH (22)" as a public inbound port, then select **OK**.

     ![Settings](media/b4-image22a.png)

-6. From the Create blade, you should see that validation passed and select **Create**
+6. From the Create blade, you should see that validation passed and select **Create**.

     ![This is a screenshot of the Create blade indicating that validation passed.
 Offer details are also visible.](media/b4-image23.png)

-7. The VM will begin deployment to your Azure subscription
+7. The VM will begin deployment to your Azure subscription.

     ![The Deploying Ubuntu Server 16.04 LTS icon indicates that deployment has begun to your Azure subscription.](media/b4-image24.png)

-8. Once provisioned, you will see the VM in your list of resources belonging to the resource group you created previously
+8. Once provisioned, you will see the VM in your list of resources belonging to the resource group you created previously.

     ![This screenshot of your resource list has the following columns: Name, Type, and Location.
 The third row is highlighted with the following values: fabmedical-(suffix obscured), Virtual machine, and East US.](media/b4-image25.png)